9 Great Tips to Crush Your Next Long-Haul Flight

 Tips for Long Flights

-By creating a seat alert and entering your flight information, you can see whether your flight will go out nearly empty or if you should change your seat selection.
+By entering your flight information, you can see whether your flight will go out nearly empty or if you should change your seat selection.
 You can also set up alerts to get notifications when certain seats become available, though you may need to pay for those.

 Pick the Right Plane